 ANSWER: Please ensure that you are consulting with your Community Mental Health plan for reopening as there may be elements and considerations of local reopening that this answer may not have adequately addressed.
 Services that involve more individuals in one enclosed area, such as a building or space in a building should be reviewed closely for the implementation of safety protocols including social distancing measures recommended by the Centers for Disease Control, including remaining at least six feet from people and wearing a face covering over the nose and mouth, such as a homemade mask, scarf, bandana, or handkerchief, unless the individual is unable to medically tolerate a face covering.
-Per Executive Order 2020-115, gatherings of specified sizes are now being allowed and Executive Order 2020-114 delineates worker safeguards, however, please first reference MSA 20-12 which states:
+Per MDHHS Emergency Order-Gatherings and Face Mask Order, gatherings of specified sizes for indoor and outdoor gatherings are specified, along with limitations.
+Please also reference MSA 20-12 and MSA 20-30 which clarify options relating to the relaxation of face-to-face service requirements in favor of telephonic or virtual contact allowances.
+MSA 20-12 also notes: